MariamFarman/Modulated-SubGraph-Finder/README.md

 ## Reactome Interaction File

-The interaction file used to build and test MSF was downloaded from reactome https://reactome.org/download-data under Functional interactions (FIs) version 2016.
-This file was prefiltered before use.
-All direct activation and inhibition interactions were filtered to be used by MSF testing.
+The interaction file used to build and test **MSF** was downloaded from reactome [website] https://reactome.org/download-data under Functional interactions (FIs) version 2016.
+This file was pre-filtered before use.
+All direct activation and inhibition interactions were filtered to be used by **MSF** testing.

 ### Filtering